 - PHL 201 Introduction to Philosophy 3 hrs.
 A study of the intellectual problems human beings face in their quest for understanding of themselves and the world.
 Basic problems in metaphysics, epistemology, ethics, and logic are stressed.
+Prerequisites: None. - PHL 203 Logic and Philosophy of Science 3 hrs.
+An introduction to deductive and inductive reasoning with special reference to the nature of science.
 Prerequisites: None. - PHL 206 Ethics 3 hrs.
 A study of the nature of the good, moral obligation, and judgment, illustrated by reference to contemporary social and political problems.
 Prerequisites: PHL 201. - PHL 301 History of Western Philosophy I 3 hrs.
 A survey of major philosophical concerns, with emphasis upon their origin and subsequent development.
 The course is organized by cultural contexts and/or periods from the Pre-Socratics through the Renaissance.
 Prerequisites: PHL 201. - PHL 302 History of Western Philosophy II 3 hrs.
 A survey of major philosophical concerns, with emphasis upon their origin and subsequent development.
 The course is organized by cultural contexts and/or periods from 1600 through the present.
 Prerequisites: PHL 201. - PHL 303 Applied Advanced Reasoning 3 hrs.
 This course uses texts from the philosophy of science to learn and apply rules of syntax, semantics, logical implication and equivalence to analyze and construct arguments in scientific and other academic languages.
 Scientific and academic writings will be analyzed for two purposes: to understand precisely the writings' content and claims, and to identify and critique the support offered for those claims.
 The course will seek to teach students to use the rules of logic, syntax, and argument to address reasoning problems based on these academic writings and to solve such problems in scientific and academic discourse and on standardized tests.
-Prerequisites: None.

-- PHL 304 Oriental Philosophy and Religion 3 hrs.
+Prerequisites: None. - PHL 304 Oriental Philosophy and Religion 3 hrs.
 A survey of concepts in Oriental philosophy, with emphasis upon their origin and, where applicable, subsequent development.
 Prerequisites: None. - PHL 305 African Philosophy 3 hrs.
 A survey of the major concepts in African philosophy, with emphasis upon their origin and, where applicable, subsequent development.
 Prerequisites: None. - PHL 401 Philosophy of Religion 3 hrs.
 A critical examination of fundamental religious problems: the nature and existence of God, the relation between faith and reason, and the cognitive significance of religious language.
 Prerequisites: PHL 201. - PHL 404 Aesthetics 3 hrs.
 A study of the expressiveness of objects and actions with reference to the theories of various philosophers and artists concerning the nature of beauty and the criteria of art.
 Prerequisites: PHL 201.